WormPickerProject/worm-picker/README.md

 ---

 ## Citing WormPicker 2.0
 If this software contributes to your academic work, please cite the associated thesis:

-> Kaising, L. (2025). *Design and Implementation of a Motion Control Architecture for WormPicker 2.0 Robotic System.* The Ohio State University Knowledge Bank. <https://kb.osu.edu/items/36c98e2e-396e-464d-a1c3-0c970d31b80a>
+> Kaising, L. (2025). *Design and Implementation of a Motion Control Architecture for WormPicker 2.0 Robotic System.* The Ohio State University.
+Department of Biomedical Engineering Honors Theses. https://kb.osu.edu/handle/1811/105762

 ---